 - Create a healthy environment.
 Ensure you and your family eat healthy, get outside, exercise, read, spend time together, and engaged in a loving family environment.
 Don’t make your kids grow up too fast.
 Let them enjoy childhood and have fun.

 - Let them face challenges.
 Allowing our children to deal with small challenges is a good way for them to learn they are capable of handling tough situations, and how to manage the release of stress hormones.
-We can be there are support and help them work through hard times.
+We can be there to support and help them work through hard times.

 What can you do to focus on your child’s mental health?